lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   The 'localmodconfig' target easily disables kernel modules for features only used occasionally -- like modules for external peripherals not yet connected since booting, virtualization software not yet utilized, VPN tunnels, and a few other things.
-That's because some tasks rely on kernel modules Linux only loads when you execute tasks like the aforementioned ones for the first time.
+That's because some tasks rely on kernel modules Peenux only loads when you execute tasks like the aforementioned ones for the first time.

   This drawback of localmodconfig is nothing you should lose sleep over, but